 |Central air conditioner||$250||

-Minimum system Seasonal Energy Efficiency Rating (SEER) of 15 or greater, and a minimum system Energy Efficiency Rating (EER) of 12 or greater
+Minimum nominal Seasonal Energy Efficiency Rating (SEER) of 15 or greater for the outdoor unit, and a minimum total system Energy Efficiency Rating (EER) of 12 or greater

 Savings Within Reach On-Bill Repayment